Case study · Home Hub

 ConfidenceFusion: blending four signals into one mode.

-The apartment has four ways to guess what's going on — what processes are running on my PC, what the camera sees (zone + posture + lux), what YAMNet hears in the room, and a small bank of learned rules.
+The apartment has four ways to guess what's going on.
+Processes running on my PC, what the camera sees (zone, posture, lux), what YAMNet hears in the room, and a small bank of learned rules.
 Each emits a confidence-scored opinion every second.

-ConfidenceFusion blends them with weights that bend toward whichever signal has been freshest, then applies a suppression layer for known footguns: late-night dev tools get weighted down, stale process reports yield to fresher camera evidence, and a stamp system keeps user-initiated overrides from getting steamrolled by autonomous pushes.
+ConfidenceFusion blends them with weights that bend toward whichever signal has been freshest.
+A suppression layer handles known footguns.
+Late-night dev tools get weighted down.
+Stale process reports yield to fresher camera evidence.
+A stamp system keeps user-initiated overrides from getting steamrolled by autonomous pushes.

 The autonomy gate: five ways the apartment changes its own mind.

-Five autonomous mode-setters can override what the user is doing — each one cost a small amount of trust to ship, and each one has a kill switch.
+Five autonomous mode-setters can override what the user is doing.
+Each one cost a small amount of trust to ship.
+Each one has a kill switch.

-Late-night rescue catches dev-tools-still-foreground-at-midnight and flips to relax.
+Late-night rescue catches dev tools still in the foreground past midnight and flips to relax.
 The zone+posture rule reacts to "bed + reclined" sustained for 180 seconds.
 A watching-sleep-guard fires when you've been reclined in bed under the projector for 90 minutes (caught me asleep with YouTube on more than once).
 Two camera-at-desk vetoes block the autonomous pushes while I'm actually present.

 Game Day: from ESPN poll to bedroom lamp in <1s.

 The celebration orchestrator runs custom sequences per play type with an 8-second cooldown to prevent stacking.
-Spent enough time tuning latency that the lamp visibly reacts before the play-by-play commentary catches up.
+I spent enough time tuning latency that the lamp visibly reacts before the play-by-play commentary catches up.

 Living on a Latitude 7420: deploy.sh, systemd, and a kiosk.

 The whole thing runs on one Dell Latitude in the corner.
-Ubuntu 24.04, the backend as a systemd user service, Firefox in kiosk mode via GNOME autostart, Pi-hole v6 in Docker, a cloudflared tunnel exposing one subdomain to the public internet for Alexa.
+Ubuntu 24.04.
+The backend runs as a systemd user service.
+Firefox runs in kiosk mode via GNOME autostart.
+Pi-hole v6 lives in Docker.
+A cloudflared tunnel exposes one subdomain to the public internet for Alexa.

 What it's built with.